anthonyarmijo/anthonyarmijo/README.md

 I’m using this website to document my journey and share knowledge on **DevOps, cloud, and automation** — gradually adding production-grade practices like **Route 53, ACM, multi-branch deployments, scaling, and observability**.

-> Check out my website repository here: https://github.com/anthonyarmijo/anthonyarmijo.com
+> Check out the repository here: https://github.com/anthonyarmijo/anthonyarmijo.com

 ---